Skip to main content

-Snowdon Trust has partnered with David-Forbes Nixon Foundation to deliver up to 6 additional scholarships this year.
-Find out more about DFN Foundation and the partnership below.
+The Snowdon Trust has partnered with the David Forbes-Nixon Foundation to deliver up to 6 additional scholarships this year.

 There is a purple reading 'DFN Charitable foundation'.
 Below is a red logo reading 'Snowdon Trust.
 Investing in Disabled Students'.